san-services/kafkaclient/README.md

 ## Producing a new avro message with a custom schema

-Scenario: you've just created a brand new test topic and would like to send an avro message to it without having to configure the schema on the schema registry itself.
+Scenario: you've just created a brand new test topic and would like to send an avro message to it without having to manually configure the schema on the schema registry itself.

-1. Create a new avro schema to represent your message and store it somewhere in your codebase - you will need to be able to retrieve it in string form, e.g.:
+1. Create a new avro schema to represent your message and store it somewhere in your codebase - you will need to be able to retrieve it in string form.
+Make sure it is in valid json format, e.g.:

 ```go
 const (